Teksta versija

 10.9. work with the drinking water supply systems without coming into contact with drinking water.

-11. The initial and periodic health examination of a person shall be performed by a family doctor in whose list of patients the relevant person is registered (hereinafter - the family doctor).
+11. The mandatory initial and periodic health examination of a person shall be performed by a family doctor in whose list of patients the relevant person is registered (hereinafter - the family doctor).
 The family doctor shall issue an opinion on conformity of the health condition of the person with the work to be performed by making an entry thereon in the outpatient card and filling in an extract from the inpatient/outpatient medical card (form No. 027/u) in accordance with the laws and regulations governing the record-keeping of medical documents (hereinafter - the opinion):

 11.1. if the family doctor establishes that the person does not cause risk to the health of other persons, the family doctor shall issue the opinion that the health condition of the person conforms with the work to be performed;